cbpowell/SenseLink/README.md

 You can use the `PlugInstance` module to generate a random MAC address if you don't want to just make one up.
 When in the project folder, use: `python3 -m PlugInstance`

+### Optional Parameters
+#### Skip Rate
+A `skip_rate` key and value can be provided in the plug definition.
+This per-plug value defines how many incoming requests will be skipped before SenseLink will allow the plug to respond.
+A `skip_rate` of `0` is the inherent default, and means the plug will respond to every request.
+A `skip_rate` of `3` will cause three (3) requests to be skipped before a response is provided.

+While this is completely unverified, anecdotally it has been stated that the Sense plug limit is related to the available processing power to parse incoming replies.
+This feature *may* allow you to expand beyond this limit, by reducing the response rate for plugs with static or near-static power readings, and thereby reducing the response load on your Sense meter.

+Note that (obviously) the value reported by Sense will not change when responses are skipped, even if your data source value is updated.
+In my testing, a `skip_rate` of more than `5` or `6` will cause Sense to start reporting the plug as "N/A", and values higher than that will result in the plug appearing as "Off".

+#### Device ID
 Each real TP-Link plug also supplies a unique `device_id` value, however based on my testing Sense doesn't care about this value.
 If not provided in your configuration, SenseLink will generate a random one at runtime for each plug.
 Sense could change this in the future, so it is probably a good idea to generate and define a static `device_id` value in your configuration.
 The `PlugInstances` module will provide one if run as described above.

 A minimum configuration file and static-type plug definition will look like the following: